pcordes/par2-cleanhistory/README_FIRST.txt

 Both the 32-bit and 64-bit binaries were built using RELEASE 7.0 of FreeBSD.
+It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.1 library (libtbb.so).
+There are separate distributions for the 32-bit and 64-bit versions.

 To install: copy libtbb.so to /usr/local/lib, copy par2 to a convenient location, eg, /usr/local/bin, then remove the distribution directory.
 You